Beach and COVID : What precautions to take for swimming in the sea during the COVID-19 epidemic?

 Here is our advice to make the most of your stay by the sea:

-- Choose beaches (free or private) that are not very crowded and establishments that respect the standards of social distancing and hygiene.
-Look for apps or sites to reserve your spot in advance and to monitor the number of visitors.
+- Choose beaches (free or private) that are not very crowded and establishments that respect standards of physical distance and hygiene.
+Look for apps or sites to reserve your spot in advance and to assess attendance.

 - Choose a time of day with limited attendance